 Abstract

-Previous studies on human serum albumin (HSA) DSC thermogram have been reports of either two distinct Tm or just a single Tm.
-This study analyzes their DSC thermograms by examining the differential thermodynamic behaviors of HSA and HSA-Fatty Acid (HSA-FA) complexes.
+Previous studies on human serum albumin (HSA) DSC (Differential scanning calorimetry) thermogram have been reports of either two distinct temperature melting point (Tm) or just a single Tm.
+This study analyses their DSC thermograms by examining the differential thermodynamic behaviour of HSA and HSA-Fatty Acid (HSA-FA) complexes.
 Notably, minor peaks in the DSC profiles underscore subtle thermal transitions.
 The minor peak in the DSC thermogram seems to belong to the protein's domain I (DI).
 Ligand interaction with DI as well as fatty acids (due to their binding site in DI) may facilitate the formation of DI structural interactions.
 The results obtained, suggest an independent folding of the other two domains, which requires further study to confirmation.
 The melting temperature (Tm) variations between HSA and HSA-FA reveal significant insights into their stability and interaction mechanisms.
 These findings highlight the nuanced impact of fatty acid binding on the thermal properties of HSA, offering valuable implications for biochemical and pharmaceutical applications.

-Keywords: HSA, DSC thermogram of HSA, minor peak
+Keywords: Human serum albumin , Differential scanning calorimetry, Thermogram of human serum albumin, Minor peak

-*Corresponding author E-mail: moosavi@ut.ac.ir
+*E-mail address: moosavi@ut.ac.ir

 Department of Biophysics, Institute of Biochemistry and Biophysics, University of Tehran, Tehran, Iran